Larilok/banner_service_backend/README.md

   }
 }
 ```
-u can provide fragments to simplify the request
+you can provide fragments to simplify the request
 ```
 fragment FBannerReturn on BannerReturn {
   id,